- Solicitors For Business

 How do I challenge a will?

-You will need to establish the grounds on which you seek to challenge the will, and information you need to bring a claim will vary depending on the type of claim you wish to bring.
+You will need to establish the grounds on which you seek to challenge the will, as the information required varies depending on the type of claim you wish to bring.

-For example, in cases where it is claimed that the testator lacked capacity, or was subject to undue influence, it may be necessary to apply to the solicitors to ask for details of the circumstances in which they prepared the will.
+For example, in cases where it is claimed that the testator lacked capacity or was subject to undue influence, it may be necessary to apply to the deceased’s solicitor to ask for details of the circumstances under which they prepared the will.

-Other documents, such as medical records or care records, may assist in building a picture of the circumstances surrounding the preparation of the will.
+Other documents, such as medical records or care records, may also assist in building a picture of the circumstances surrounding the preparation of the will.
 It is best to seek legal advice to find out what kind of evidence you will need to build your case.

 Will I need to go to court?

-If the matter cannot be settled prior to a final Hearing then you may need to attend court.
-However, the vast majority of claims do settle before a final hearing is required, which is why it is advisable to contact a solicitor to help resolve the case as soon as possible.
+If the matter cannot be settled prior to a final hearing, then you may need to attend court.
+However, the vast majority of claims are settled before a final hearing is required, which is why it is advisable to contact a solicitor to help resolve the case as soon as possible.

 Will I be liable for costs?